This blog was updated August 2018.

 *Note: High Vitamin Butter Oil/Ghee

-It is a good idea to take high vitamin butter oil alongside cod liver oil (or eat plenty of butter and clarified butter) because the butter/butter oil will provide vitamins E and K2 to complement the A and D from the cod liver oil.
+It is a good idea to take high vitamin butter oil or ghee alongside cod liver oil (or eat plenty of butter and clarified butter) because the butter/butter oil will provide vitamins E and K2 to complement the A and D from the cod liver oil.

 The best brands are:

 - Rosita Real Foods – Extra Virgin Cod Liver Oil (EVCLO).
 This product is relatively new to the market and I believe it to be an excellent product, with a better taste than fermented cod liver oil.
 This is the cod liver oil we take.
 It is expensive (~£30 for 150ml).
 It is now available in the UK from Pure Nutrience or can be bought directly from Amazon or Rosita Real Foods in Norway.
 Their nutrient analysis is not found on the bottle as it varies from batch to batch but they have the results from a sample here showing it contains 3000-5000 IU of Vitamin A per teaspoon and 400-500 IU of Vitamin D per teaspoon.